Abelianization and fixed point properties of units in integral group rings: Property and for

 \section{Property \FR and \HFR for $\E_2(\O)$}

-In this section we discuss properties \FA, \FR and \HFR for the groups $\E_2(R)$, where $R$ is a suitable ring.
-Since not every $\E_2(R)$ has property \FA, the situation is significantly different from the previous (i.e. when $n\geq 3$).
+In this section we discuss properties \FA, \FR and \HFR for the groups $\E_2(R)$, where $R$ is a suitable ring (which will always at least again be associative and unital).
+Since not every $\E_2(R)$ has property \FA, the situation is significantly different from the case $n \geq 3$ which was the setting of the previous section.
 For $R$ an order in a simple $\Q$-algebra having a finite unit group, we classify exactly when $\E_2(R)$ has property \FA and \FR.
 With a view on the latter we consider first Borel type subgroups.